 Safer journeys are on the way across the Dubbo Local Government Area (LGA), with Dubbo Regional Council receiving just under $1 million in funding from the NSW Government for Stage 2 of the Ballimore Road sealing project, under the latest round of the Fixing Local Roads program.

-Mayor of Dubbo Regional council, Stephen Lawrence, said Balllimore Road captures traffic from within the rural localiles of Windora, Comobell and Ballimore.
+Mayor of Dubbo Regional Council, Stephen Lawrence, said Ballimore Road captures traffic from within the rural localities of Windora, Comobella, and Ballimore.

 “Much of the traffic generated on the road is related to rural and remote health, education and community.
 These are day-to-day activities that require the safe and efficient functioning of the road, and I thank the State Government for the funding.”

 Fixing Local Roads is a $500 million NSW Government program, which was boosted by the Australian Government over the first two rounds with an additional $191 million.